roseyume/tails-of-kafka/README.md

 “Squirrel 3's listener crashed!
 That's so much gossip to go through again!”

-Offset Management and Recovery in Kafka Consumers
-In Kafka, offsets are crucial for tracking a consumer’s position within a partition.
-Each message in a Kafka partition is assigned a unique sequential number called an offset.
-The offset indicates the consumer’s progress by marking which messages have been read.

 How Offset Management Works
-When a consumer reads messages from a partition, it keeps track of the offset of the last message it successfully processed.
+When a consumer reads messages from a partition, it replies to kafka with an acknowledge.
-This offset can be committed back to Kafka (usually to a special internal topic called \_\_consumer_offsets) so that Kafka knows up to which message the consumer has processed.
+This offset can then be committed back to Kafka (usually to a special internal topic called \_\_consumer_offsets) so that Kafka knows up to which message the consumer has processed.
 Committing offsets can happen automatically (auto-commit) at regular intervals or manually by the consumer application after processing a message batch.

 Why is Offset Management Important?